-Since March 21, 2016, we have granted stock option and restricted stock units to purchase an aggregate of 1,245,174 shares of our common stock to employees and directors under our 2014 Stock Incentive Plan.
-These options have had exercise prices ranging between \$11.32 and \$18.46 when such options were issued.
-The issuances of these stock options and restricted stock units were deemed to be exempt from registration under the Securities Act in reliance upon Section 4(a)(2) of the Securities Act or Regulation D promulgated thereunder, or

-Rule 701 promulgated under Section 3(b) of the Securities Act, as transactions by an issuer not involving any public offering or pursuant to benefit plans and contracts relating to compensation as provided under Rule 701.
+Since June 17, 2016, we have granted stock option and restricted stock units to purchase or acquire, as applicable, an aggregate of 1,476,017 shares of our common stock to employees and directors under our 2014 Stock Incentive Plan.
+These options have had exercise prices ranging between \$8.07 and \$13.16 when such options were issued.
+On June 4, 2019, we granted options to purchase 1,364,348 shares of our common stock to employees effective as of the pricing of this offering.
+These options will have an exercise price per share of common stock equal to the initial public offering price of our common stock.
+The issuances of these stock options and restricted stock units were deemed to be exempt from registration under the Securities Act in reliance upon Section 4(a)(2) of the Securities Act or Regulation D promulgated thereunder, or Rule 701 promulgated under Section 3(b) of the Securities Act, as transactions by an issuer not involving any public offering or pursuant to benefit plans and contracts relating to compensation as provided under Rule 701.
 None of the foregoing transactions involved any underwriters, underwriting discounts or commissions or any public offering.